 The majority of our volunteers come from partnering non-profit organizations on national, regional and local levels.
-Nearly 200 volunteers are needed to stage this event, and opportunities are available in a number of positions including registration check-in at the Race Expo, course monitors, wine glass distribution, bag check, recovery tent and medical support.
+Nearly 200 volunteers are needed to stage this event, and opportunities are available in a number of positions including registration check-in at the Race Expo, course monitors, wine glass distribution, gear bag check, recovery zone and medical support.

 Hanna Boys Center changes the lives of troubled, motivated youth through faith, education and caring, helping them grow into productive members of society.
 Hanna is a “haven of hope” for troubled boys and their families.
 Our mission is to provide a “home away from home” for boys who are underprivileged, troubled, and seriously at-risk.
 We serve more than 100 boys at any given time, between ages 13 and 18, and we educate them in small classes from grades eight through twelve.

 Hanna believes that every boy deserves to be treated with dignity and respect, to be empowered to fulfill their maximum potential and become contributing members of society.
 HBC provides over 100 volunteers both students and teachers for the amazing weekend events.
 Our partnership goes back to the very first Napa to Sonoma Wine Country Half Marathon in 2004.
 Learn more at hannacenter.org

 Runners often have to dig deep and find some unnamed source of strength, perseverance, and determination.
 Finns have a name for that; it’s called “sisu”.
 Located in Sonoma, FAHA is a 501(c)(3) non-profit, residential and recreational cultural facility providing 48 subsidized and 16 moderate income apartments for qualified senior and disabled residents.